 Thankfully, you are not alone as a caregiver.
 The hospice team supports you at every step of the journey.
 If you need a temporary break, respite care is a Medicare benefit covering patient transport and up to five consecutive days of inpatient care at a nursing facility or hospital.

 Medicare benefits do not pay for around-the-clock or 40-hour workday care.
 A family member usually steps in to be the primary caregiver at home.
-The hospice team works caregivers to schedule visits.
-Medicare covers hospice in a nursing home (JPG, 95.2KB), but not room and board costs.
+The hospice team works with caregivers to schedule visits.
+Medicare covers hospice in a nursing home but not room and board costs.